sulliops/CPSC-1011-autograder/README.md

 Each version of `source/tests/test_subprocess.py` in this repository contains tests that should be included in all autograder testing.

 1. `test_checkFiles`: A test that checks that students have submitted all required files for an assignment, based on an array of file names (found immediately before this test in `source/tests/test_subprocess.py`).
-2. `test_Compile`: A test that compiles student programs by running `make`.
+2. `test_Compile`: A test that compiles student programs by running `make` or any compilation command.
 This test can be modified as needed.

 ----